Gadhinglaj

 Gadhinglaj ([ɡəɖᵊɦiŋɡləd͡z]) is a city in India in the Kolhapur district in the southwest corner of the state of Maharashtra, India.
 It is located on the banks of the river Hiranyakeshi.
 It is the Taluka (Tehsil) headquarters of Gadhinglaj Taluka and a subdivision headquarters of the Gadhinglaj Subdivision of the Kolhapur District.
 It is governed by a municipal council.
 The rapidly growing city is the third largest in the Kolhapur District, with population of more than 50,000.
-Places to visit like Samagad fort, temples and beautiful weather.
-Info.
-By Vinay Gawali.
+Places to visit include Samagad fort, temples and beautiful weather.

 Geography

 Gadhinglaj is situated on the banks of the Hiranyakeshi river, which originates in the Amboli Ghats mountains.
 It is located at the border between Maharashtra and Karnataka.
 Maharashtra State Highway 134 passes through the city.
 Gadinglaj is the headquarters of South Kolhapur and a sub-district of the Kolhapur District.
 It is the largest city in South Kolhapur and has enough area and population to be deemed a district.
 The city is at an average elevation of 623 m.